-- (A) The illness was verified by phone call or note from the parent/guardian before noon on the date of absence. - (B) Illness verified by note from Physician. - (C) A death in the immediate family. - (D) Military-connected families (e.g., absences related to deployment and return). - (2) Unexcused absences are any absences not covered under the definition of excused or exempt. - Unexcused absence 4 = Documented warning. - \Box Unexcused absences 5-7 = One detention per absence. - \Box Unexcused absences 8-9 = One day of in-school suspension (ISS) per absence. - Unexcused absences 10+ = Attendance contract and DCS referral.
+- (A) The illness was verified by phone call or note from the parent/guardian before noon on the date of absence. - (B) Illness verified by note from Physician. - (C) A death in the immediate family. - (D) Military-connected families (e.g., absences related to deployment and return). - (2) Unexcused absences are any absences not covered under the definition of excused or exempt.

+Unexcused absence $4 = Documented$ warning.

+Unexcused absences 5-7 = 0ne detention per absence.

+\square Unexcused absences 8-9 = Two detentions per absence.

+Unexcused absences 10+ = Attendance contract and DCS referral.